storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/snapshots.md

     val c2 = c.snapshot

+Note that the `snapshot` method can only be called while the coroutine is suspended -- but it is illegal to call `snapshot` on a coroutine that is currently executing.
+After this,
-We can then continue invoking the coroutine instance operations on `c`, as we did before.
+we can continue invoking the coroutine instance operations on `c`, just like we did before.

     assert(c.resume)
     assert(c.value == 2)